MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/cloud-hybrid-search-faq.md

 ***Is there an automated wizard that can help configure hybrid in my environment?***

-Yes, you can leverage the Hybrid picker in <a href="https://go.microsoft.com/fwlink/?linkid=2185219" target="_blank">SharePoint admin center</a> for hybrid configurations.
+Yes, you can leverage the Hybrid picker on the <a href="https://go.microsoft.com/fwlink/?linkid=2185077" target="_blank">**More features** page of the SharePoint admin center</a> for hybrid configurations.
 This wizard automates certain configuration steps required to connect on-premises SharePoint Server environment with SharePoint in Microsoft 365.
-You can read more about the Hybrid picker [here](./hybrid-picker-in-the-sharepoint-online-admin-center.md).
+[Read more about the Hybrid picker](./hybrid-picker-in-the-sharepoint-online-admin-center.md).

-***Can I leverage SharePoint in Microsoft 365 Hybrid picker to perform a clean-up of hybrid environment or deactivate the hybrid features that was activated by picker?***
+***Can I leverage SharePoint Hybrid picker to perform a clean-up of hybrid environment or deactivate the hybrid features that was activated by picker?***

 The Hybrid picker automates certain configuration steps to configure hybrid between on-premises SharePoint Server with SharePoint in Microsoft 365.
 This is not designed to undo the changes once the wizard completes.
 The Hybrid picker creates a Server-to-Server (S2S)/OAuth trust between the SharePoint in Microsoft 365 and SharePoint on-premises farm.
 After this is configured, re-running the wizard does not clean up the trust.
 You can refer to the documentation at [Hybrid picker in the SharePoint admin center](./hybrid-picker-in-the-sharepoint-online-admin-center.md#sharepoint-hybrid-features-offered-in-the-hybrid-picker).